coder36/doop/README.md

 Navigate to http://localhost:3000/demo/index and you will see the demo questionaire.

-See the [demo rails controller](https://github.com/coder36/doop/blob/master/lib/generators/doopgovuk/templates/app/controllers/demo_controller.rb) to get a feel for the DSL.
+See the [demo rails controller](https://github.com/coder36/doop/blob/master/demo/app/controllers/demo_controller.rb) to get a feel for the DSL.
+Also take a look at the [.erb](https://github.com/coder36/doop/blob/master/demo/app/views/demo/_preamble.html.erb) file which defines the web page layout and test.

 ## Yaml